BRCA2 gene

 BRCA2 gene Overview

-• Individuals with mutations in BRCA2 have Hereditary Breast and Ovarian Cancer syndrome (HBOC).
+• Individuals with mutations in BRCA2 have BRCA2-associated hereditary breast and ovarian cancer syndrome.

-• Women with HBOC have a risk for breast cancer that is greatly increased over the 12.5% lifetime risk for women in the general population of the United States.
+• Women with BRCA2 mutations have a risk for breast cancer that is greatly increased over the 12.5% lifetime risk for women in the general population of the United States.

-• Women with HBOC also have high risks for ovarian, fallopian tube, and primary peritoneal cancer.
+• Women with BRCA2 mutations also have high risks for ovarian, fallopian tube, and primary peritoneal cancer.

-• Men with HBOC due to mutations in BRCA2 have a high risk for breast cancer and prostate cancer.
+• Men with BRCA2 mutations have a high risk for breast cancer and prostate cancer.
 The increase in prostate cancer risk is most significant at younger ages.
 Additionally, men with a BRCA2 mutation have a higher risk for an aggressive prostate cancer.

-• Male and female patients with HBOC due to a mutation in BRCA2 also have a high risk for exocrine pancreatic cancer.
+• Male and female patients with BRCA2 mutations also have a high risk for exocrine pancreatic cancer.
 These are cancers developing in the enzyme-secreting cells of the pancreas.

-• Male and female patients with HBOC due to mutations in BRCA2 also have an elevated risk for melanomas of both the skin and eyes.
+• Male and female patients with BRCA2 mutations also have an elevated risk for melanomas of both the skin and eyes.

-• Although there are high cancer risks for patients with HBOC, there are interventions that have been shown to be effective at reducing many of these risks.
-Guidelines from the National Comprehensive Cancer Network (NCCN) for the medical management of patients with HBOC are listed below.
-It is recommended that patients with BRCA2 mutations and a diagnosis of HBOC be managed by a multidisciplinary team with experience in the prevention and treatment of the cancers associated with HBOC.
+• Although there are high cancer risks for patients with BRCA2 mutations, there are interventions that have been shown to be effective at reducing many of these risks.
+Guidelines from the National Comprehensive Cancer Network (NCCN) for the medical management of patients with BRCA2 mutations are listed below.
+It is recommended that patients with BRCA2 mutations be managed by a multidisciplinary team with experience in the prevention and treatment of the cancers associated with BRCA2 mutations.

 BRCA2 gene Cancer Risk Table